polarch/JSAmbisonics/README.md

 BFbinDecoder.updateFilters(audioBuffer);
 ```

-Example HRTF-based filters are included in the examples.
+Some FOA and HOA HRTF-based decoding filters are included in the examples.

 **B-format virtual microphone** is initialized inside your JavaScript code as